Moving goods from Rest of World excluding the European Union to Northern Ireland

 Every movement made from Rest of World excluding the European Union to Northern Ireland will require:

-The exact process for the Full Frontier Declaration route, including when you submit your declaration, will depend on whether you are moving goods via air or maritime.
-See the Full Frontier Declaration guide for detailed process flows for your specific journey.
-You should also read the guidance on movements into inventory-linked locations in Northern Ireland before you start your declaration.
+The exact process for the Full Frontier Declaration, including when to submit your declaration, will depend on whether you are moving goods via air or maritime.
+See the Full Frontier Declaration: Step-by-step guide for detailed process flows for your specific journey.

 Useful guidance